Job Interview Thank-You Letter Examples

 Writing a thank-you letter after a job interview is always a good idea.
 In fact, some employers think less of interviewees who fail to follow-up promptly.
 It's quick and easy to follow up after an interview with an email, note, or formal letter.
 Taking the time to do so will help you leave your interviewer with a great impression.

-Why are thank-you letters important?
 The first reason to send a thank-you letter is that it's just plain, good manners.
-But there's also a self-serving purpose: a thank-you note is your opportunity to get your name in front of people one last time and leave a positive impression.
+But there's also a self-serving purpose: A thank-you note is your opportunity to get your name in front of people one last time and leave a positive impression.

 Interview Thank You Letter Sample (Text Version)